mb3152/aslprep/docs/docker.rst

 associated with the root file system.
 Running docker as user on the host is to ensure the ownership of files written during the container execution.

+Docker memory usage must be increased to run.
+We recommend at least 12GB.

 A ``docker`` container can be created using the following command::

     $ docker run -ti --rm \